 “It’s not everyday that a person suffers from a serious injury,” wrote one content writer whose work I recently saw.
 That sentence brought to mind a variety of similar expressions that act as adjectives when written as a single word, and as adverbs when written as two words.
 “Everyday” is an adjective that must describe a noun phrase; it means “commonplace” or “regularly occurring,” as in “Receiving annoying phone calls from telemarketers is an everyday occurrence in my household.”
 Note how the word everyday clings to and describes the noun occurrence.

 By contrast, every day works as an adverb to modify a verb, adjective, or another adverb—but never a noun.
 It means exactly what it says: “daily; each and every day.”
-It is used in a sentence such as, “My doctor wants me to take a low-dose aspirin every day.”
+It is used in a sentence such as, “My podiatrist wants me to take a low-dose aspirin every day.”

 The example at the start of this section?
 Well, it demands an adverb, not an adjective, because there is no noun phrase being modified.
 So the correct usage would be every day, rather than everyday.